-- It is possible to save your application and return to continue at a later time.
+- Yes, it is possible to save your application and return to continue at a later time (within the 2-week period).
 In that case, you will receive a login code to access your application when you return.

 - Before submitting your application you will be able to do a final check.
 However, once you have submitted your application, it will no longer be possible to make any adjustments.

-- The deadline to apply was 24 October 2017 at 24h00.
+- Only use this Nuffic scholarship application form found via the button at the end of this page.
+The deadline is the 15th March 2018 at 24h00.
 Applications received after this date will not be considered for the scholarship.

 - Your application will be assessed by The Hague Academy for Local Governance.